a-orangetree/College_Football_Scrape/README.md

 **Source Script:** PushToSeasonResults.py

 ###TeamSplits Table
 This table displays statistics of each school's performance in a given year broken down first by Offense and Defense, then by Home, Road, Win, and Loss.
+This table is currently not populating data in the Wins and Losses columns for games played at a Neutral site.

 **Columns:** SchoolName, Year, Side, Value, GamesPlayed, Wins, Losses, PassCompletions, PassAtmpts, PassCompletionPct, TotalPassYds, PassTDs, TotalPlays, TotalYds, AvgYdsPerPlay, FirstDownsByPass, FirstDownsByRush, FirstDownsByPenalty, TotalFirstDowns, PenaltiesNumber, PenaltiesYds, TurnoversByFumble, TurnoversByInt, TotalTurnovers